SAP-archive/cloud-sample-spaceflight-java/-exercises-/03-ConnectService/README.md

    Store this file to your local computer.
 It will end up in the default Downloads folder.
 Locate the file `API_BUSINESS_PARTNER.edmx` in the File Explorer and rename it to `ODataServiceforBusinessPartner.edmx`.
 -->

-1. **Import the service model into your project**
+2.1 **Import the service model into your project**

-   a.
+ 2.1.1.
 On the `srv` folder select `New` > `Data Model from External Service` from the context menu:
    <p align="center"><img width="480" src="res/pic306.png" alt="Data model from external service"> </p>

-   b.
+ 2.1.2.
 In the wizard, select `SAP API Business Hub` and enter `business partner` into the search field.
 If you are asked to logon to API Business Hub, enter your credentials.
 Select the API `OData Service for Business Partner`and then press `Next`.
    <p align="center"><img width="640" src="res/pic308b.png" alt="Select the model file"> </p>

-   c. **Deselect** the checkbox `Generate Virtual Data Model classes` and press `Finish`.
+ 2.1.3. **Deselect** the checkbox `Generate Virtual Data Model classes` and press `Finish`.
    <p align="center"><img width="480" src="res/pic310.png" alt="Turn off class generation"> </p>

    > Java class generation for the data model is not needed in our case, as we will be using precompiled and optimized classes provided by S/4HANA cloud SDK.

-   d.
+ 2.1.4.
 Verify in file explorer that the import has generated two service definitions, one in `xml` format, the other in `json` format   These can be found in folder `srv` > `external`.
    <p align="center"><img width="350" src="res/pic311.png" alt="Imported files"> </p>

    > While the `xml` file, the so-called `edmx`, is the original model file from API Business Hub, the `json` file is the compiled representation of the model for CDS.
 It is this `json` file, so-called `cson`, that we will reference from other `cds` source files.